 Most artists pay somebody to write a long, inflated, flashy bio about themselves, but I thought I’d just give it to you straight.

 My name is Royce John Schwienebart, or otherwise known as Royce Johns.
-I’m a husband, guitar picker, and singer.
-I’ve also written some songs on my first EP, but after coming to Nashville and really learning how a great song is written, I’d hate to call myself a songwriter just yet.
+I’m a husband, father, guitar picker, and singer.
+I’ve also written some songs on my first EP, but after coming to Nashville and meeting some great songwriters, I’d hate to call myself a songwriter just yet.
 But I’m slowly learning, and keeping those ones that compel me enough tucked away for a rainy day.

 I was born on June 22, 1995, in Des Moines, Iowa.
 I lived in Polk City for twelve years, moved to Pennsylvania for three, then moved back to Iowa in 2008 and have lived here since.